 AI researchers and scientists have not yet achieved strong AI.
 To succeed, they would need to find a way to make machines conscious, programming a full set of cognitive abilities.
 Machines would have to take experiential learning to the next level, not just improving efficiency on singular tasks, but gaining the ability to apply experiential knowledge to a wider range of different problems.

-Strong AI uses a theory of mind AI framework, which refers to the ability to discern needs, emotions, beliefs and thought processes of other intelligent entitles.
+Strong AI uses a theory of mind AI framework, which refers to the ability to discern the needs, emotions, beliefs, and thought processes of other intelligent entities.
 The theory of mind-level AI is not about replication or simulation, it’s about training machines to truly understand humans.

 The immense challenge of achieving strong AI is not surprising when you consider that the human brain is the model for creating general intelligence.
 The lack of comprehensive knowledge on the functionality of the human brain has researchers struggling to replicate basic functions of sight and movement.
 Fujitsu-built K, one of the fastest supercomputers, is one of the most notable attempts at achieving strong AI, but considering it took 40 minutes to simulate a single second of neural activity, it is difficult to determine whether or not strong AI will be achieved in our foreseeable future.
 As image and facial recognition technology advances, it is likely we will see an improvement in the ability of machines to learn and see.